adr-arroyo/PointCloudComparator/README.md

 **This project was developed as part of the master thesis "Robot 3D mapping: Tunning and Assessment" of UPF's master in Intelligent Interactive Systems in 2017.**

+**THE REPOSITORY IS NO LONGER MAINTAINED, BE AWARE OF THIS IF YOU TRY TO USE IT**

 This package uses:
 ![PCL library](https://lh5.googleusercontent.com/SeboSH_4TVMvYHOFCWgA-Sjb7PtA-1GoIn4yqicbeDSfR_rGKdTEwGXN7XhBr2EEBJPaTc5DW_Ma7LFbbsBwDO8TqhM2X95hU9Kd6rv7FA-ZkcnUjWQ)